Wasm

 Wasm_Path

 Path to the built Wasm program that will be used.
-This can be a relative path against the main configuration file.
+This can be a path relative to the main configuration file.

 Event_Format